 - Repeated violations of parking regulations will be grounds for administrative action.

 - Repeated or gross violations could result in vehicle being towed from campus.

 - Students may appeal to the Parking Ticket Appeals Committee.
 Forms may be picked up at the Switch Board, Business Office or Campus Police and turned in to the Office of the Vice President of Student Services (U117) or the Student Senate Office (U100).

-- Staff, faculty or visitors may appeal to the Employee Parking Ticket Appeals Committee by completion of a Parking Appeal Form and returning it to the Switchboard.
+- Staff, faculty or visitors may appeal directly to the Vice President of Finance and Advancement.